LavenderBumblebee/Deadlock-Analysis/README.md

 <h1 align = 'center'> Deadlock Analysis </h1>

-<p>This github repository is dedicated to my own Deadlock analysis using data that I manually compiled from available third party sources. <br>
+<p>This github repository is dedicated to my own Deadlock analysis using data that I manually compiled from available third party sources.
 I created this project because there was no publically available data file on <b>Character Win/Pick Rates </b> for people to do their own custom analysis.

 <b>Below you will find a custom excel sheet I created for a analysis of Deadlock character rates, along with a pdf file of the findings from my analyses.</b>
 </p>